Jeremiah Chapter 13

 The Ethiopian is born with black skin.
 The leopard is born with spots.
 Man is born with a sinful nature.
 The natural thing for a man to do is sin.
 God wants His people to be peculiar to the world.
 They are no longer to be controlled by their flesh, or the nature they are born with.
 Those who belong to God are of spirit, not flesh.

 Jeremiah 13:24 “Therefore will I scatter them as the stubble that passeth away by the wind of the wilderness.”

-Because of their many sins, and continuance in them.
-Their habits and custom of sinning, they are threatened with being carried captive into other nations.
-Where they should be dispersed and separated one from another, which would make their state and condition very uncomfortable.
+Because of their many sins and continuance in them i.e. their habits and custom of sinning, they are threatened with being carried captive into other nations where they would be dispersed and separated one from another, which would make their state and condition very uncomfortable.
 And this would be as easily and as swiftly done as the light stubble which is blown away by every puff of wind.
-Nor would they be able any more to resist the enemy, and help themselves, than the stubble is to stand before the wind as follows.
+Nor would they be able any more to resist the enemy or help themselves, than the stubble is to stand before the wind as follows:

 Since their nature is to sin and they have not risen above that nature, God will scatter them until they call out to Him.
-If they are wild let them live in the wilderness.
+Because they are wild, He will send them to live in the wilderness.

 Jeremiah 13:25 “This [is] thy lot, the portion of thy measures from me, saith the LORD; because thou hast forgotten me, and trusted in falsehood.”

 Meaning not the king’s, or the queen’s only, but the lot of the whole Jewish state.